broggeri/ducking-boo/README.md

 - bananaas - 1.5€
 - cherries 0.75€
 accept only one word per line

+Step 2
-(!) every two cherries you save 20 cents
+every two cherries you save 20 cents

+Step 3
+if you allow CSV formats each line starts over (example: apples, apples ==> 200 NEW LINE: apples, bananas ==> 250)